innofactororg/check-pull-request/README.md

         #
         # Default: true
         require_code_team_review: true

+        # Check that at least one approved review exist for the pull request.
+        # The reviewer can't be the user who opened the pull request.
+        #
+        # Default: true
+        require_approved_review: true

         # Check that the pull request mergable state is in one of the specified states.
         #